Jasonx63/crowdstrike-se-labs/docs/lab-03/README.md

 Using a Windows 11 virtual machine with CrowdStrike Falcon, I compared a benign scheduled task that launched Notepad with a more suspicious scheduled task configured to run PowerShell at logon with hidden execution and unusual command-line arguments.

 Falcon recorded the scheduled-task registration, process ancestry, and PowerShell execution as endpoint telemetry.
-No detection was generated because the simulated activity remained harmless, but the telemetry showed how analysts can identify persistence-related behavior through trigger context, process ancestry, and command-line details.
+No detection was generated.
+The simulated action itself remained harmless, while the telemetry showed how analysts can identify persistence-related behavior through trigger context, process ancestry, and command-line details.

 ## Objective